The Swastika Symbol in Hinduism

 What is a swastika?

 The swastika is an ancient symbol that has been found worldwide, but it is especially common in India.
 Its name comes the Sanskrit word svasti (sv = well; asti = is), meaning good fortune, luck and well-being.
+This original meaning of the swastika is a far cry from Western associations of the symbol, which are largely negative.
+(Also see Hindu beliefs and Hindu fast facts)

-The left-hand swastika (called a sauvastika) usually represents the terrifying goddess Kali, night and magic.
+The left-hand swastika (called a sauvastika) usually represents the terrifying Hindu goddess Kali, night and magic.
 However, this form of the swastika is not "evil" and it is the form most commonly used in Buddhism.

 The auspicious symbol of the swastika is very commonly used in Hindu art, architecture and decoration.
 It can be seen on temples, houses, doorways, clothing, cars, and even cakes.
 It is usually a major part of the decoration for festivals and special ceremonies like weddings.